 Other acromegaly treatments available at UPMC include Gamma Knife® radiosurgery and medication.

 Symptoms of acromegaly usually develop over time, so the condition is not typically diagnosed for years.
-The average age for people to be diagnosed is around 40 or 45.
+The average age for people to be diagnosed with acromegaly is around 40 or 45.